angelobreyes/ad-group-policies/README.md

 </p>

 <h1>Active Directory: Group Policies and Managing Accounts</h1>
-Welcome to the next part of !
+Welcome!
 This tutorial outlines examples and implementation of Group Policies within Active Directory.

+*(This tutorial requires <a href ="https://github.com/angelobreyes/configure-ad">Active Directory within Azure virtual machines</a>, please check it out first if you haven't.)*

 <br />